 “Thanks for the coffee,” she says finally.
 “I’d better check on the simulation.”

 “Let me know when you have an updated schedule,” Paul says.
 His tone shifts, charm cooling to calculation.
-Fiona wonders what he’ll do if she fails to deliver—but why contemplate the unthinkable?
+Fiona wonders what he’ll do if she fails to deliver—but that’s not a variable she can solve for.

 The vise around her skull tightens.
 She takes the long way back through the rain, the word Lucie4 echoing in her head like an error she can’t debug.

 She wipes the rain from her cheeks and wakes the workstation.
 The internal error message stares at her indifferently.
-She exhales sharply and tries the usual fixes—clearing the cache and restarting the compiler.
+Methodically, she tries the usual fixes—clearing the cache and restarting the compiler.
 Nothing.
 With a sigh, she reboots the system, watching the screen flicker back to life.
 The error is gone.
 For now.

-“The best defense is a good offense,” she mutters, making a few aggressive adjustments to the code before starting the simulation again.
+“The best defense is a good offense.”
+She flexes her fingers, making aggressive adjustments to the code before starting the simulation again.

 The steady hum of the HVAC takes on an eerie note in the stillness of the empty building.
-The late hour warps reality at the edges of her consciousness.
 Her reflection in the darkened monitor seems oddly off-kilter, as if someone else is looking back.
-For a fleeting moment, she could swear the reflection’s lips moved independently of her own, forming words she couldn’t quite catch.
-A strange tingling creeps over her skin, vanishing before she can grasp its meaning.
-Pushing aside the unsettling moment, she bookmarks the page for later, unaware of how soon its concept will intersect with her life.
+For a fleeting moment, she could swear the reflection’s lips moved independently of her own, forming words she couldn’t quite catch, the shape of them almost there, close enough to follow if she let herself, before the impression loosens and the hair on her arms lifts, then falls.